Here Are The 10 Oldest Restaurants in NJ

 In 1720, John Budd built a large log cabin on the edge of the pine forests.
 The cabin passed through nine owners before finding its way to John Barnes, who had hopes of making it into a tavern.
 In 1776, Barnes received his tavern license and opened up the Barnsboro Inn to travelers looking for food, drink, and lodging.

-Today, guests can still visit the Barnsboro Inn’s historic environment and wide variety of dining options featuring everything from tacos to sandwiches and larger entreés from chicken parmesan to beef brisket.
+Today, guests can still visit the Barnsboro Inn’s historic environment and enjoy a wide variety of dining options, featuring everything from tacos to sandwiches and larger entrées, such as chicken parmesan and beef brisket.

 Ye Olde Centerton Inn — Pittsgrove, NJ